 - First, cut a backer board that is the same depth as your masonry surface is thick.

 - Attach your backer board to each stud that it covers with at least two lag bolts for each stud.
-Be sure to pre-drill a countersink so that the bolt head can be flush with your wood.
+Be sure to pre-drill a countersink so the bolt head can flush with your wood.

 Stud Supported Corbel

-Corbels are often shown attached to your fireplace mantels, but they likely aren’t just a decorative display.
+Corbels are often attached to your fireplace mantels, but they likely aren’t just a decorative display.
 Corbels can be attached to the studs behind the mantel and offer a very strong and sturdy mounting structure.
 Here’s how to install this method: